west-code-development/West/Doc/manual.rst

    * - **Default**
      - False
    * - **Description**
      - Controls how the dipole is computed.
-Used only when wbse_calculation is "L" or "l".
+Used only when wbse_calculation = "L" or "l".

        - If (False), then the dipole is computed in the reciprocal space by computing [H,r].
 Choice valid for isolated and condensed systems.
        - If (True), then the dipole is computed in the real space.
 Choice valid for isolated systems only.